-accounts)?
+Is there a list of your organization's accounts identified by a specific number (in ledger of accounts)? .e., a general

 Select the appropriate response:

 Yes No

-Does the accounting system include a project ledger to record expenditures for each Program by required budget cost categories?
+Does the accounting system include a project ledger to record expenditures for Program by required budget cost categories? r each

 Select the appropriate response:

 Yes No

-Is there a timekeeping system that allows for grant personnel to identify activity and requires signatures by the employee and his or her supervisor?
+Is there a timekeeping system that allows for grant personnel to identify activi requires signatures by the employee and his or her supervisor? ty and

 Select the appropriate response:

 Yes No

-If you answered 'No' to any question above in the Accounting System section, in the space provided below explain what action will be taken to ensure accountability.
+If you answered 'No' to any question above in the Accounting System section, provided below explain what action will be taken to ensure accountability. in the space

 Enter your explanation:

 Section 3: Financial Capability Grant agencies should prepare annual financial statements.
-At a minimum, current internal balance sheet and income statements are required.
-A balance sheet is a statement of financial position for a grant agency disclosing assets, liabilities, and retained earnings at a given point in time.
-An income statement is a summary of revenue and expenses for a grant agency during a fiscal year.
+At a minimum, cur balance sheet and income statements are required.
+A balance sheet is a staten financial position for a grant agency disclosing assets, liabilities, and retained e given point in time.
+An income statement is a summary of revenue and expensagency during a fiscal year. ment of earnings at a

 Has the grant agency undergone an independent audit?

-Select the appropriate response:

-Yes No

-Does the organization prepare financial statements at least annually?

-Select the appropriate response:

-Yes No

-According to the organization's most recent Audit or Balance Sheet, are the current total assets greater than the liabilities?

 Select the appropriate response:

 Yes No